 To do WebDriver testing, first set up Selenium in your environment:

-Next, use SenseTalk commands and functions in Eggplant Functional to create your tests:
+Next, add a WebDriver connection to then Eggplant Functional connection list, then use SenseTalk commands and functions to create your tests:

 WebDriver Connections in Eggplant Functional

 In order to use WebDriver commands in SenseTalk